-- 1 lettuce, preferably romaine, washed and chopped into strips
+- 1 romaine lettuce washed and chopped into strips

 - 4 hard-boiled eggs

 - 1 piece of meat (400 grams) cooked and chopped into cubes or slices (leftover casserole, roast, or meat works well)

-- salt, pepper, lemon juice, and oil to taste
+- salt, pepper, lemon juices, and oil to taste

-- Taste and adjust seasoning to taste with salt, pepper, lemon, and vegetable oil.
+- Adjust the seasoning to taste with salt, pepper, lemon, and vegetable oil.